mago0211/toml-sort/README.md

   -o OUTPUT, --output OUTPUT
-                        output filepath (default: '-') -i, --in-place        overwrite the original input file with changes --check               silently check if an original file would be changed by the formatter
+                        output filepath (default: '-') -i, --in-place        overwrite the original input file with changes -c CONFIG, --config CONFIG
+                        Path to the `pyproject.toml` file to use for configuration (default: pyproject.toml) --check               silently check if an original file would be changed by the formatter

 sort: